silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 That matters for the conclusion drawn from it.
 Emotion-focused therapy assumes a degree of access to your own feelings that most autistic clinic attendees do not have, so its failing is a fit problem rather than a verdict on the client.
 Paynter, Sommer and Cook asked 130 autistic adults to rate 55 possible adaptations to therapy and found around half rated positively - with wide variation between individuals, which is itself the finding. [^66] What follows from that is not *try harder at therapy*.
 It is that the standard version is one configuration of a thing that has many, and one configuration not fitting is information about the configuration.

 And it is not only the method that varies.
-It is the person delivering it, which I have written about [in my unmasked at midlife essay](/essays/unmasked-at-midlife.html) and will repeat here because it belongs to this argument too.
+It is the person delivering it, which I have written about [elsewhere](/essays/unmasked-at-midlife.html) and will repeat here because it belongs to this argument too.

 The gap here is documented, and it is documented by the clinicians themselves.
 Cooper, Loades and Russell surveyed therapists on their skills, experience and confidence in working psychologically with autistic people, and found confidence varying considerably across skills, adaptations made unevenly, and challenges the therapists named themselves - concluding that well-designed training and supervision were required. [^67] Moore, Larkin and Foley's synthesis of 13 studies of professionals adapting interventions for autistic adults found the same picture from the other end: adaptation treated as a highly individualised process, shaped as much by an individual practitioner's own traits and experience as by anything systematic, and constrained by service-level factors. [^68]